-Table C-12 GDSCTL add shard Options
+Table C-13 GDSCTL add shard Options

 Option Description -connect connect_identifier Specify an Oracle Net connect descriptor or net service name that resolves to a connect descriptor for the database being added as the shard. -pwd password Enter the GSMUSER password.
-If not specified, the user is prompted for the password.
+If not specified, the user is prompted for the password. -savename Store in the shard catalog a net service name specified with the -connect option rather than the connect descriptor mapped to that net service name. -region region_name Specify the GDS region that this shard belongs to.
+This parameter is only valid for user-defined sharding.
+For other sharing methods it is specified per shardgroup.